serverless/serverless/docs/providers/cloudflare/events/http.md

 # Cloudflare Workers - HTTP Events
-The only type of event that is supported in Cloudflare Workers is HTTP events, so defining events in your `serverless.yml` is optional.
-Defined events in your `serverless.yml` are only used by the `serverless invoke` command, which can be useful for testing your Functions.

 ## Serverless Yml
-When creating a service your serverless yml will define which endpoint is used for your function when you run the [`serverless invoke`](../cli-reference/invoke.md) command.
+When creating a service your serverless yml will define which endpoint is used for your function and  when you run the [`serverless invoke`](../cli-reference/invoke.md) command.

 ```yml
 # serverless.yml